HabitatFramework/TechnicalGuide/database/database.rst

 This table contains any IHS Matrix codes recorded alongside an IHS Habitat code to refine the habitat definition for an INCID.
 There can be between 0 and 3 records for each INCID.

 	matrix_id
 		Integer - A unique ID for each record.

 	incid
 		Char(12) - Foreign key to `incid` in the 'incid' table.

 	matrix
 		Char(8) - Foreign key to `code` in the 'lut_ihs_matrix' table representing an IHS Matrix type.

 .. index::
-	single: Data Tables, Incid_MM_Polygons
+	single: Data Tables; Incid_MM_Polygons

 .. _incid_mm_polygons: